curl/curl/docs/libcurl/curl_multi_cleanup.md

 # DESCRIPTION

+This function is the opposite of curl_multi_init(3).
 Cleans up and removes a whole multi stack.
 It does not free or touch any individual easy handles in any way - they still need to be closed individually, using the usual curl_easy_cleanup(3) way.
 The order of cleaning up should be:

 1 - curl_multi_remove_handle(3) before any easy handles are cleaned up